 For example, you can set how many copies of your NFT will be minted.
-In our case, we choose to mint our NFTs on different platforms, giving us more control over where we want to sell our work.
+In my case, I choose to mint NFTs on different platforms, giving more control over where to sell my work.

 3. NFTs have the potential to generate more revenue

 Because of their scarcity, NFTs often sell at a higher price than their physical counterparts.
 In addition, some NFT platforms also take a percentage of the sale, so you’ll need to factor that in when setting your price.